 It’s day 6 in my personal challenge to blog every day for a week on Bookstains.

 I heard a song ages ago.
-It was one of those songs which keep going round and round in your head, but try as you may, you just can’t see to remember where it came from!
+It was one of those songs which just keeps going round and round in your head, but try as you may, you just can’t see to remember where it came from!
 I couldn’t even remember many of the words, which would have at least given me a clue.
 All I had was the tune – and the words ‘walk’ and ‘beauty’.
 However Eureka!
 Here’s where it’s from:-

 She walks in beauty, like the night

 And all that’s best of dark and bright

 One shade the more, one ray the less,